x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 * The true form of the true value "0" has two forms: +0 and -0 ( $[+0]_{原}=0,0000000;\space[-0]_{补}=1,0000000$ )
 * Disadvantage: The symbol bits represented by the true form cannot participate in operations and require complex hardware circuits to be designed to handle them, resulting in higher costs.

-#### 2.3.2 complement
+#### 2.3.2 complement code

 ![](./pics/principles_of_computer_organization/get_complement_normal.png)

-The sign bits of all three representations above are represented by 0 for positive and 1 for negative.
+The sign bit of all three representations above are represented by 0 for positive and 1 for negative.
-Here is a simple way to convert the true form into a complement:
+Here is a simple way to convert the true form to its complement code:

 ![](./pics/principles_of_computer_organization/get_complement_convenient.png)